NoriSte/working-software-mastering-ui-testing/transcription.md

 Anyway: eight seconds for a simple authentication test is way too much:

-- we need to test a lot of different fron-end paths
+- we need to test a lot of different front-end paths
 - if an authentication test takes eight seconds, how much time a cart checkout could take?
   We must decrease this time...
 But how?